RakibulHasanRatul/NobleManAsciiArt/README.md

 ## About Mainul Ahsan Noble

-## Disclaimer

-Please note that the information provided about Mainul Ahsan Noble in this README is sourced from various online platforms and Google searches.
-While efforts have been made to ensure accuracy, we cannot guarantee the complete reliability or up-to-date nature of this information.
-Users are advised to verify any critical details from official sources or more recent publications.

 Mainul Ahsan Noble is a renowned Bangladeshi singer, songwriter, and composer.
 Born on October 31, 1995, in Barisal, Bangladesh, Noble rose to fame after participating in the reality TV show "Sa Re Ga Ma Pa" in 2018-2019, where he finished as the first runner-up.

 Key facts about Mainul Ahsan Noble: